-Susan L. Roth's unique mixed-media collage illustrations have appeared in numerous award-winning children's books, many of which she also wrote.
+Susan L. Roth's unique and acclaimed mixed-media collage illustrations have appeared in numerous award-winning children's books, many of which she also wrote.
 When asked by her friend, Cindy Trumbore, to collaborate on a book that jointly told the story of the people of Puerto Rico and their beautiful parrots, Roth was thrilled by the opportunity to create hundreds of tiny green parrots, but never imagined how many feathers she would have to make.
-Roth and Trumbore also collaborated on The Mangrove Tree: Planting Trees to Feed Families.
+Roth and Trumbore also collaborated on The Mangrove Tree: Planting Trees to Feed Families and Prairie Dog Song: The Key to Saving North America's Grasslands.
 Roth lives in New York.
-Her website is www.susanlroth.com.
+Her website is susanlroth.com.